jackmoloney679-cloud/March-Madness-Predictor-and-Bracket-Simulator/data/raw/README.md

 # Raw data (not committed)

-This project uses the Kaggle **March Machine Learning Mania** dataset.
+This project uses the Kaggle **March Machine Learning Mania 2025** dataset.

 Download the data from Kaggle and place the folder (appears in Downloads when unzipping) in the current VS Code workspace.
 From the downloaded folder (march-machine-learning-mania-2025), select the following CSV files in the current workspace and slide them under **data/raw**: